Zalrioth/Mana/README.md

 # Mana - Mana's Also Not (an) Ancronym

-A simple cross-platform OpenGL graphics engine.
+A simple cross-platform Vulkan graphics engine.

 ## Getting Started